showkubii/homescripts-1/README.md

 After fuse is installed, I install mergerfs.
 I would grab the proper package from the GitHub repository as the packages are out of date.

-My use case for mergerfs is that I always want to write to the local disk first and all my applications (Sonarr/Radarr/rTorrent/Plex/Emby/etc) all point directly to `/gmedia`.
+My use case for mergerfs is that I always want to write to the local disk first and all my applications (Sonarr/Radarr/Plex/Emby/any application) all point directly to `/gmedia`.
 For them it's not relevant if the file is local or remote as they should act the same.

   	/gmedia
         /data/local (local mirror disk)